DIG-/pw-auto-login/readme.md

 The game itself provide support to it, but it force to store your password plain.
 This program stores your account and password cryptografically.

+Also allow to choose the server to login

 **Note**: This does not makes your password invulnerable, but create layers to prevent its leak.

 License